 D: September 24, 2018

-The device was malfunctioning—it must be.
-Why would everyone who showed up on the device that morning appear with nearly the same death date?
+Morty was malfunctioning—it must be.
+Why would everyone who showed up on it that morning appear with nearly the same death date?
 Perhaps so many people around her were dying within the year that it only pinged those headed for the morgue in the coming days?
 Or maybe the device was miscalculating deaths because of a software error?
 Of course, Amelia knew the obvious explanation but didn’t want to accept it.
 She couldn’t accept it.

 At that moment, the man from the ticket kiosk brushed past her and jogged down the stairs.
-Already knowing what it would say, Amelia aimed her phone at him and pressed the button.
+Already knowing what it would say, Amelia aimed Morty at him and pressed the button.